hashicorp-demoapp/hashicups-client-go/README.md

 # Hashicups Client (Go)

-A Go client package provides a transient connection between [terraform-provider-hashicups](https://github.com/hashicorp/terraform-provider-hashicups) and [product-api](https://github.com/hashicorp-demoapp/product-api-go).
-You do not need to compile this package, rather the HashiCups provider uses it as a dependency.
+A Go client package that provides a transient connection between [terraform-provider-hashicups](https://github.com/hashicorp/terraform-provider-hashicups) and [product-api](https://github.com/hashicorp-demoapp/product-api-go).
+You do not need to compile this package; the HashiCups provider uses it as a dependency.

 ![Hashicups diagram](./docs/terraform-provider-diagram.jpeg)